Hogwarts Legacy early access opens: Best Xbox and PS5 deals

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Hogwarts Legacy early access is open – these are the best deals on Xbox, PS5, Steam and more
+Hogwarts Legacy is out now – these are the best deals on Xbox, PS5, Steam and more

 Ahead of its release, we’ve rounded up everything you need to know about the upcoming Harry Potter open-world game

-Hogwarts Legacy is one of the most anticipated games in recent memory, and will give legions of fans of the Harry Potterfranchise a chance to experience wizarding life in an open-world environment for the first time.
-The game is scheduled to launch on 10 February 2023 on PS5, Xbox Series X and PC, but the early access period is already open for console gamers and opens at 6pm GMT for PC gamers.
+One of the most anticipated games in recent memory is finally out.
+Hogwarts Legacy, which gives legions of fans of the Harry Potter franchise a chance to experience wizarding life in an open-world environment for the first time, is available to play now on PS5, Xbox Series X and PC.
+And, yes, there are already some deals to be had.

-Hogwarts Legacy is currently the bestselling game on Steam and is at the top of Amazon’s charts on PS5 and Xbox Series X/Series S, despite only being available on a pre-order basis.
-Those who pre-ordered the deluxe edition are currently able to play the game, days before its official release date.
+Hogwarts Legacy was already the bestselling game on Steam a month before it launched, and is set to remain at the top of Amazon’s charts on PS5 and Xbox Series X/Series S, despite only being available on a pre-order basis up until now.

 While Hogwarts Legacy has been marred in controversy, with some Potter fans vowing to boycott the game over JK Rowling’s stance on trans rights, Warner Bros. has insisted that she is not involved in the game.
-Early footage also appears to show the main character meeting a trans character (Three Broomsticks pub owner, Sirona Ryan), though this looks to be a fairly minor role.
+While the developer added a transgender character (Three Broomsticks pub owner, Sirona Ryan), it looks to be a fairly minor role.

-Still, it’s expected to be one of the biggest games of the year, currently sitting at an 85 rating on Metacritic.
-Set a whole century before Harry Potter even stepped a single foot inside Hogwarts School of Witchcraft and Wizardry, and several decades before the rise of Lord Voldemort.
+Still, it’s set to be one of the biggest games of the year, currently sitting at an 85 rating on Metacritic.
+Taking place a whole century before Harry Potter even stepped a single foot inside Hogwarts School of Witchcraft and Wizardry, and several decades before the rise of Lord Voldemort.
 It sees gamers take the role of a fifth-year student who “holds the key to an ancient secret that threatens to tear the wizarding world apart”.

 When is the ‘Hogwarts Legacy’ release date?

 There are varying release dates for Hogwarts Legacy depending on the platform of choice.
-Hogwarts Legacy will officially release on 10 February 2023, but only for PS5, Xbox Series X and PC gamers.
-Those who pre-order the deluxe or collector’s editions will be able to play the game from 7 February in the early access period – more on that below.
+Hogwarts Legacy officially released on 10 February 2023, but only for PS5, Xbox Series X and PC gamers.

-Sadly, due to delays in development, PS4 and Xbox One gamers will have to wait until 4 April to play the game, while Nintendo Switch gamers will have to wait more than five months after the PS5 and Xbox release date to play the game when it launches on 25 July.
+Sadly, due to delays in development, PS4 and Xbox One gamers will have to wait until 4 April to play the game.
+Meanwhile Nintendo Switch gamers will have to wait more than five months after the PS5 and Xbox release date to play the game when it launches on 25 July.

 What is the ‘Hogwarts Legacy’ deluxe edition and collector’s edition?